horaciocome1/simple-recyclerview-adapter/README.md

 I am open to suggestions of any kind.
 Please be expressive, so others so we'all will be able to understand each other!
 Report any issues, please!

+# Simple RecyclerView Utils
+This is part of a serie of libraries that pretend to make recyclerview usage more easy.
+For a touch listener please see [Simple RecyclerView Touch Listener](https://github.com/horaciocome1/simple-recyclerview-touch-listener)